rvijgen/imagenetClass/README.md

 # imagenetClass
-Recursively downloads images with bounding boxes for a given synset
+Recursively downloads images with bounding boxes for a given synset to a VOC format